Anthares101/k3s-pi-cluster/README.md

 ## Extra

-There is a extra playbook called `shutdown-nodes.yaml` that will just connect to every node in the cluster to shut it down.
+There is an extra playbook called `shutdown-nodes.yaml` that will just connect to every node in the cluster to shut it down.
 Useful to power off the cluster completely in a safer way:
 ```
 ansible-playbook shutdown-nodes.yaml -K
 ```